shubhamnagla/nnstreamer_yolo/README.md

-# YOLOv8s Object Detection with TensorFlow Lite and GStreamer
+# YOLOv8s Object Detection with TensorFlow Lite and GStreamer Utilizing NNStreamer

 This repository contains a GStreamer pipeline implementation for performing object detection using the YOLOv8s (float32) model with TensorFlow Lite.
 The pipeline utilizes the nnstreamer plugin for seamless integration and efficient inference.